Learning what’s better: above-the-bar or below-the-bar depower?

 - Un-twist mechanism at bar: Slingshot’s Sentinel above-the-bar system features a spinning mechanism at the chicken loop, which allows the rider to easily untwist center lines at the bar.

-- Good option for seat harness, which brings depower cleat closer to the hips
+- Good option for seat harness riders: the depower cleat is closer to the hips

 - The main drawback: Face-level components that can be annoying.
 If you pull your depower rope more than a couple inches, the end of the rope dangles in front of your face and can get wrapped around your center lines.